mythmakerseven/groupread/README.md

 - ~~enhanced security (token expiration and validation, etc)~~ ⭐⭐⭐

-- fix all remaining TypeScript errors and add strict checks to the build process (current status: only a few remaining type issues in the frontend) ⭐⭐
+- ~~fix all remaining TypeScript errors and add strict checks to the build process~~ ⭐⭐

 - ~~automated scheduling of discussion threads~~ ⭐⭐